Zowe-Java-SDK/ZosShell/README.md

     connections     - a list of connection(s)
     change <arg>    - where arg is a number representing a connection

-To quit from the command shell UI, you can either press ctrl-c keys or enter 'end' keyword.
+To quit from the command shell UI, you can either press 'X' windows close icon or enter 'end' keyword.

 ## Requirements